 - You can Export Pens.
 Exporting as a Gist can be useful for seeing difs.

-There is no age constraints with CodePen.
-CodePen is used in web education from elementry school through post graduate and beyond.
+Developers of all ages learn on CodePen.
+CodePen is used in web education from elementary school through post-graduate and beyond.

 Everyone started at various levels of technical knowledge at the beginning of the day, with some girls feeling quite intimidated by writing code themselves.
 And when we talked about the theory and concepts of HTML and CSS (for a very short time as these are teenagers!), some girls seemed even more shaky they would catch on.
 However, once we used CodePen to demonstrate the real-time output of markup changes, many people made the connection almost instantly and began marking up their own content with confidence.- Melissa Taylor